MIT-CAVE/cave_app/README.md

   </details>

 ## Using The Example App
-To fully understand how the cave app works, it is best to dive into our default example application.
+To fully understand how the cave app works, it is best to dive into some of our examples.
+The cave app comes with pre-built examples to help you understand all the components you can take advantage of and how to use them.
+To use the example app, follow the steps below:

 - Ensure the app is running:
   ```